welch-lab/RcppPlanc/README.md

 Parts of this code source are licensed under the 3-clause BSD (c) 2016 , UT-Battelle, LLC and (c) 2017 Ramakrishnan Kannan.
 The compiled binary and sources not marked otherwise are licensed under the GPLv2 or later.

-Licenses for the various CMake scripts (CPM, FindAutotools, FindHWLOC, FindR, and FindRModule, and PatchFile) are included at the top of each file.
+Licenses for the various CMake scripts (FindHWLOC, FindR, and FindRModule, and PatchFile) are included at the top of each file.

 ## Contributing and Support